FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-to-ngrx-8.md

 }
 ```

 You can see in the github that I had multiple actions in the switch/case statement as I wanted to activate the loading boolean as reaction to mutiple actions.
 Of course you can do this with the `on(...)` method, too.
-So my new reducer was:
+So my new reducer is:

 ```
 const todoReducerInternal = createReducer(